JR-2E/CIS106-Jack-Toohey/README.md

 ## Assignment 12

-In this assignment, I continued working with arrays.
+In this assignment, I used dynamic arrays.
 There was not much programming to be done from scratch, because the activities for this week were based around programs from previous weeks.
-There was not much, if any, new things that had to be used in these programs.
+Dynamic arrays seem very useful.
+The only reason I would think you would need static arrays is for when you only need a specific amount of inputs, or you do not want to rely on the user to end the process of adding to the array.